browserengineering/book/book/browsersandweb.md

 and proposals that end up implemented in browsers.

-Due to the very high cost of building and maintaining an implementation of the web platform, and the fact of being community-driven (and therefore having no sustainable proprietary advantage over competitors), it makes sense that the engine source code itself be open-source as well.
+Due to the very high cost of building and maintaining an implementation of the web platform, and because they are commodities, web rendering engines are today all open-source.
 This allows sharing the burden (opportunity?) of maintenance and feature development across a larger community.
-Another consequence of being driven collectively by the community is that a browser often functions like an R&D project, where new ideas are constantly being proposed and tested out in discussions and implementations.
-Like any R&D project, this leads to the browser having an iterative and incremental planning and shipping process---at any given time it’s not easy to lay out the exact plans for the next year in great precision (let alone five years), because it’s always unknown how well current projects will work or what new ideas might surface.
+They evolve like giant R&D projects, where new ideas are constantly being proposed and tested out in discussions and implementations.
+Like any R&D project, these enginges have an iterative and incremental planning and shipping process.
+And just as you would expect, some features fail and some succeed.
+The ones that succeed end up in specifications and implemented by all browsers.

 Browsers and you
 ================